Why We Do Hard Things: Bikepacking in the Wind River Mountains

 Soon after the “pass” we realized it wasn’t the pass.
 The road went from bad to worse.
 The incline was too steep to see over my bars and pick a line over the soccer ball sized rocks.
 It was pointless to pick a line because there wasn’t one.
 The average grade was 10% with a humbling high of 22%.

-Push your bike forward and up.
+The Shoshone Lake Shuffle went like this: push your bike forward and up.
 Bike bounces backwards off rock.
 Lose your footing and slip on wet rocks.
 Swear.
 Push harder forward and lift front wheel up over rock.
 Bike clears rock.
 Take another step up.
 Repeat.

 For 10 hours.
 Or something like that.